associationforsoftwaretesting/ast-bbst-materials/README.md

 # Welcome to the AST-BBST Materials

-All AST-BBST Materials
+This site provides [Creative Commons-licensed](http://creativecommons.org/licenses/by/3.0/) instructional materials (slides and videos) to teach black box software testing by the Association for Software Testing as part of our AST-BBST courses.
+(All additions made by AST are also Creative Commons licensed).

-* Currently the following are copies of the BBST material from [http://testingeducation.org/BBST/](http://testingeducation.org/BBST/).
+These materials were pulled from the Creative Commons BBST material from [http://testingeducation.org/BBST/](http://testingeducation.org/BBST/) and include the original materials and future updates the AST makes.

-* Eventually this will be updated to include not only the original materials but future updates AST makes and gives back for use as part Creative Commons license.
+*This site is very much a work in progress*